gopalcb/image-classification-with-fft-features/README.md

-## Perform feature engineering using FFT and generate custom features of images to train a image classifier
+## Perform feature engineering using FFT and generate custom features of images to train an image classifier
 <hr>

 In this project, a collection of custom fourier space features are generated in order to train and test a neural network classifier instead of using image pixel values for the training.
 The image pre-processing steps contain several FFT-based feature engineering tasks that generate the following custom features: